 World’s Most Premier Places for Permit Fishing

-You can find Permit all along the Atlantic of the US, as far north as Massachusetts, and south to Brazil.
+You can find Permit all along the Atlantic Coast of the US, as far north as Massachusetts, and south to Brazil.
 They also inhabit the waters along the Gulf of Mexico coastlines and even some of the Pacific coast south to Mexico.
 However, there are some areas that are stand out as premier Permit fisheries.
 These top destinations include:

 1. Belize, Central America: located just north and east of Guatemala, Belize has the lowest population density of any Central American Country.
 But what it lacks in population, it makes up for in Permit.
 It is considered the ‘Permit Capital of the World’, and each year, thousands of hopeful anglers arrive on its pristine flats to try their luck.
 Belize has around 250 square miles of fishing area.
 The Permit here average around 15-18 pounds, but 40-pound Permits are not unheard of, and most people believe there are some 50+ pounders out there somewhere.

-2. Yucatan Peninsula, Mexico: in the heart of the ancient Mayan Lowlands, the Yucatan Peninsula is an archeologist dream.
+2. Yucatan Peninsula, Mexico: in the heart of the ancient Mayan Lowlands, the Yucatan Peninsula is an archeologist’s dream.
 It is also a magnet for would-be Permit experts (if there is really such a thing), with over 500 miles of coastline, and beautiful crystal-clear flats.
 Permits over 20 pounds are not uncommon.
-One of the top Gulf of Mexico destinations for Permit fishing.

 3. Florida Keys, USA: from central Florida to Key West, this is undoubtedly the premier destination for any serious Permit angler.
 Miles of beautiful beaches, acres of crystal-clear flats, hundreds of guides specializing in Permit fishing, and angler-friendly fishing regulations – what more could you ask for?
 Permit along the Florida Coast and the Keys average over 20 pounds, making this the area with the largest average size for Permit.